 PHOTO: CAO AN BIEN

-Before, Mr. Duc was the main seller, and she and her siblings all had their own jobs and only helped their father when they had free time.
-But since his sudden death, the sisters in the family, although they were not mentally prepared to take over the restaurant, decided to put aside their work and wholeheartedly inherit their father's restaurant.
-That was also a way for Ms. Hanh and her siblings to remember the memories of their late father.
+Before, Mr. Duc was the main seller, she and her siblings all had their own jobs, and only helped their father when they had free time.
+But since the day he suddenly passed away, the sisters in the family, although they were not mentally prepared to take over this restaurant, decided to put aside their jobs and wholeheartedly inherit the restaurant their father left behind.
+That was also a way for Mrs. Hanh and her siblings to remember the memories of their late father.

-"However, I am still wondering whether my sisters and I will be able to inherit the restaurant," she mused.
+"However, I am still wondering whether my sisters and I can inherit the restaurant or not," she mused.

 So, this restaurant, which has been around for nearly half a century, has been passed down to the third generation, from her grandfather, father, and then to Mrs. Hanh.
 Having helped her family run the restaurant since she was young, she said that she has memorized the recipe, and the taste is no different from when she or her father cooked.